solita/laundry/README.md

 | png    | png    | [ImageMagick](https://imagemagick.org/)     | Strip away all metadata and extraneous bytes, keep only pixel-by-pixel color data.
 Conversion performed with intermediate [PPM](https://en.wikipedia.org/wiki/Netpbm) format. |
 | xls(x) | pdf    | [LibreOffice](https://www.libreoffice.org/) |  Removes any embedded macros etc and turns .xls(x) to portable PDF which can be e.g. embedded in HTML. |

-The `laundry` HTTP server provides an REST API and online tool to try out the conversions directly from the browser.
+The `laundry` HTTP server provides an REST API and online tool to try out the conversions and antivirus scans directly from the browser.
 Optional API-key-based authorization is available.

 Conversions are performed in single-use disposable Docker containers.
 The containers are secured, and their runtime is [gVisor](https://gvisor.dev/) `runsc`.
 It provides an additional layer of isolation for the containers.

+Antivirus scan is exposed as an HTTP API.
+It takes in one file and the response tells whether there were any viruses in the file.
+The scans are performed with [ClamAV](https://www.clamav.net/) `clamdscan` from [their official Docker image](https://hub.docker.com/r/clamav/clamav).
+This container is not a single-use; instead it is kept alive for extended periods in order to keep the anti-virus signature database up-to-date.

 ## Installation instructions